-Have you ever read something, or heard a speech that really changed your viewpoint?
+Have you ever read something, or heard a speech that really upended all your preconceived ideas about a topic?

 This happened to me last year and the speech is still having ramifications for my teaching today.